ASSDAQ (ASSDAQ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ASSDAQ Historical Price

-According to the latest data gathered on ASSDAQ live price page, the current price of ASSDAQ is 0.001400USD.
+According to the latest data gathered on ASSDAQ live price page, the current price of ASSDAQ is 0.001200USD.
 The circulating supply of ASSDAQ(ASSDAQ) is

 In the past 24 hours, ASSDAQ has shown a price movement of